-Gordon is joining the Tiny House Movement, people building living quarters that range between 80 and 1,000 square feet on trailers or without a foundation.
-The majority range from 100 to 130 square feet.
+Gordon is joining the Tiny House Movement, where people build homes ranging from 80 to 1,000 square feet on trailers or without a foundation.
+The majority of tiny homes range from 100 to 130 square feet.
 Many people, like Gordon, are drawn to these structures for the simplicity of living and cost effectiveness.
 A tiny house averages $23,000 if built by the owner while standard sized houses average $272,000.

 The tiny home's roof flows into the walls.
 Gordon will use the corrugated brimstone for the entire exterior.

-Gordon’s tiny house is built on a trailer capable of supporting 12,000 lbs.
+Gordon’s tiny house is built on a trailer capable of supporting 12,000 pounds.
 The ground floor is 8 x 24 feet with an 8 x 10 foot sleeping loft, making the home a cozy 272 square foot space.
-“It has almost anything you could want,” he says.
+“It has almost anything you could want,” Gordon says.
 “The starting point of the design was the soaking tub.”
-Along with the 4ft x 2ft and 2ft deep refurbished livestock tub, the house will feature a 3/4 height fridge, an 18in dishwasher, and an all-in-one washing machine and dryer.
+Along with the 4 x 2 foot and 2 foot deep refurbished livestock tub, the house will feature a 3/4 height fridge, an 18 inch dishwasher, and an all-in-one washer and dryer.

 Gordon chose the Brimstone print to fit his Steampunk theme.

-To fit in with this style and to provide maximum protection, Gordon chose 2 1/2 x 1/2 corrugated Brimstone steel siding.
-“There will be some copper and brass accents, so the Brimstone was the best match for that.”
+To fit this style and provide maximum protection, Gordon chose 2 1/2 x 1/2 corrugated Brimstone steel siding.
+“There will be some copper and brass accents, so the Brimstone was the best match for that," Gordon says.

 The corrugated metal siding panels are durable enough to survive Montana’s hard winters, hail storms, and wild weather.
 It will also create a water barrier to ensure his tiny home stays warm and dry.
-The best part is that the metal siding panel will easily fit into his design, “The walls become the roof, so I needed something that would flow from the walls to the roof.”
+The best part is the corrugated metal siding panel will easily fit into his design.
+Gordon says, “The walls become the roof, so I needed something that would flow from the walls to the roof.”

 Gordon spent the summer working on his tiny house and wants to be ready for the Montana Winter.

-Gordon is hoping to move into his new house by October.
+Gordon is hoping to move into his new tiny home by October.
 He has created the frame and put in the insulation.
 The windows have recently been installed and he is anxiously awaiting the arrival of the metal siding.
 If you're looking to create a unique and durable design with corrugated metal siding like Gordon, check out our blog on 5 factors to consider for residential siding.